lyndonyz/GameVerse/README.md

 I can't remember exactly how it works, but it should tell you when theres something to pull when in the branch tab.
 If not, before you do something on a file, make sure that you click the pull button (the solid arrow pointing to a circle) as well as the refresh button.
 <br>
+<br>Thanks for everything team, it was a difficult project to keep ahead in, but we pushed through.
+<br>Lyndon